synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 $ cd planets
 $ git init
 ```

-We're now in the situation shown in the figure below:

-FIXME: diagram

 Our local repository still has two branches called `master` and `moons`,
 with the same contents as before.